 It’s because I refused to exclude Home Alone and I simply couldn’t kick The Muppet Christmas Carol off the list.
 Problem is, there simply aren’t enough deserving Christmas films to make a top 10 (there’s about 7 or 8).

 At first, I was hesitant to include Home Alone, because I just didn’t think it was exclusively a “Christmas” movie.
 I always considered it a fabulous, family film in its own right.
-In my mind, the reason why everyone else in the world was distracted into claiming this to be the “greatest Christmas film of them all” was because of the brilliance of the great John Williams (composer).
+In my opinion, the reason why everyone else in the world was distracted into claiming this to be the “greatest Christmas film of them all” was because of the brilliance of the great John Williams (composer)((embarrassing if you didn’t already know this))

 Ive seen this film a million times, but it wasn’t until I watched it THIS week, that I realized I was wrong.